 - Churn modeling: This predictive audience predicts whether customers will leave your brand or not in the future based on current behavior.
 You can use this information to identify who is most at risk of leaving so that you can take action before they decide not to renew their membership or order again.

 As we see above, predictive audiences can be a powerful tool for both brands and their customers.
-They can help increase ROA by reaching the most valuable customers at the right time, but they also increase customer satisfaction and loyalty by providing better messaging.
+They can help increase ROAS by reaching the most valuable customers at the right time, but they also increase customer satisfaction and loyalty by providing better messaging.

 By using predictive audiences, brands can make the most of their digital marketing budget by knowing exactly who they’re reaching with their messaging and then target them accordingly.
-If you’re looking to optimize your messaging and increase ROA, give predictive audiences a try.
+If you’re looking to optimize your messaging and increase ROAS, give predictive audiences a try.